gunnihinn/recipes/brioche.md

 # Brioche

+* 350g flour
 * 50g sugar
-* 7g yeast
+* 5g yeast
 * 1 tsp salt
-* 175g butter at room temperature
+* 175g butter in cubes at room temperature
-* 350g flour
-* 2 tbsp cold water
 * 4 eggs

-Mix drys.
-Melt butter.
+Mix drys, add butter in pieces but dont't mix it in.
 Beat eggs, mix wets.
 Knead together well.
 Put dough into a bowl, cover with plastic, and put into the fridge overnight.